mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 ```
 Cr2Dx1000 immediately,
 plus either 20% of this value
-for 2D+12 months or an one-
+for 2D+12 months or an one-off additional Cr3Dx1000.
-off additional Cr3Dx1000.
 ```

 ```
 13–14 Major and lasting
 opportunity, such as having
-your autobiography ghost-
+your autobiography ghost-written.
-written.
 Alternatively, a
 short-term but high-profile
 event such as a city
 granting the Traveller the